Please screenshot this page and send it to info@mim-essay.com

 french student visa

-During your first year of the study program in France, you only require the student visa as proof of your residency status.
-Within a month of your arrival in France, you will be required to register at the local French Office of Immigration and Integration (OFII) and also undergo a medical examination to validate your visa.
+During your first year of the study program in France, you only require a student visa for France as proof of your residency status.
+Within a month of your arrival, you will be required to register at the local French Office of Immigration and Integration (OFII) and undergo a medical examination to validate your visa.

-And if you plan to stay in France for more than one year, starting from the second year of studies you will require to apply for a Carte de Séjour (CDS) or ‘titre de séjour’, an official residency card in France.
+And if you plan to stay in France for more than one year, starting from the second year of studies, you will be required to apply for a Carte de Séjour (CDS) or ‘titre de séjour’, an official residency card in France.

 Language requirements for your study in France